TheHadiAhmadi/TestTestCMS/README.md

 ## Documentation

-For more information on how to use FluentCMS, please refer to our [documentation](./docs/README.md).
+For more information on how to use TestTestCMS, please refer to our [documentation](./docs/README.md).
 We are actively working on expanding our documentation to provide more detailed information.

 ## Contributing

 We welcome contributions!
-If you're interested in improving FluentCMS, please read our [CONTRIBUTING.md](./CONTRIBUTING.md) guide.
+If you're interested in improving TestTestCMS, please read our [CONTRIBUTING.md](./CONTRIBUTING.md) guide.

 ![Alt](https://repobeats.axiom.co/api/embed/908c321e4de115a715f2a3ed981c6e00bfbcea62.svg "Repobeats analytics image")